-Due to the Covid-19 pandemic the need for routine food standards inspections was evaluated in light of prevailing FSA Guidance as it developed throughout the outbreak.
-The guidance was in the form of the Recovery Plan which was officially withdrawn on 31st March 2023.
-The prioritisation advised by FSA was found to be very much in line with our own vigilant management of scarce resources.
+Due to the Covid-19 pandemic the need for routine food standards inspections was evaluated in light of prevailing FSA Guidance as it developed throughout the year.
+The prioritisation advised by FSA was found to be very much in line with our own vigilant management of scarce resources following Service cutbacks in recent years.